 One of the most popular medieval shields during the early and middle medieval times was the kite shield which resembled the shape of a kite.
 The kite shield was made popular by the Normans who extensively used it from the 10th to the 12th centuries.

-We hope you enjoyed reading this article on medieval kite shields, medieval kite shields served an important purpose to protect cavalry and infantry in medieval times and was shaped like a kite.
-If you would like to learn more about other medieval shields such as the Buckler, Targe and Pavise shield which were as equally important innovations as the kite shield please see the links at the bottom of this page.
+We hope you enjoyed reading this article on medieval kite shields, medieval kite shields served an important purpose to protect cavalry and infantry in medieval times and were shaped like a kite.